kaltura/DeveloperPortalDocs/documentation/VPaaS-API-Getting-Started/Kaltura_API_Authentication_and_Security.md

 *   Keep the secret keys in a separated file with strict file permissions.

 <div class="mce-heading-3">
-  Use Admin KS with care
+  Use Admin KS with Care
 </div>

 A compromised Admin KS will allow a malicious user to gain full access to the publisher account, leading way to harm.